kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-arduino-mkr-1010-to-kaa-platform/index.md

 We will simulate a greenhouse solution, which will allow us to monitor temperature, humidity, and lighting levels.
 Our MKR-1010 will represent an [endpoint][endpoint] in the Kaa platform and report all sensor data.
-Also, we will interact with the Kaa [Web Dashboard][dashboard] to create a digital twin of the [Arduino MKR-1010][MKR-1010] and view telemetry data.
+Also, we will interact with the Kaa [Web Dashboard][WD] to create a digital twin of the [Arduino MKR-1010][MKR-1010] and view telemetry data.

 > NOTE: [MKR-ENV][MKR-ENV-Shield] shield has more than temperature, humidity, and lighting; additionally, it has an ultraviolet(A and B wavelengths) and atmosphere pressure sensors, the data from which will be also reported in our solution.
 {:.note}